 Lumbar Herniated Disc - Topic Overview

 Your doctor may diagnose a herniated disc by

 asking questions about your symptoms and examining you.
 If your symptoms

-clearly point to a herniated disc, you may not need
+clearly point to a herniated disc, you may not need tests.

-CT scan to confirm a herniated disc or rule out other health problems.
+herniated disc or rule out other health problems.

 Symptoms from a herniated disc

 usually get better in a few weeks or months.
 To help you recover:

 - Rest if you have severe pain.
 Otherwise, stay active.
 Staying in bed